anshul49/Pyronn-IIS/README.rst

 or you can downloaded this repository (https://github.com/csyben/PYRO-NN) and build a wheel by yourself:

     - Microsoft Visual C++ 14.0 or greater is required
+    - for windows system, wsl2 is required
     - build package is required
     - cuda is required(more than 10.2)

     1. clone the repository
-    2. change into torch branch
+    2. change into combination branch
     3. modify toml file if needed, please make sure the torch version in toml file is the same as your enviornment, or DLL error will happens.
     4. run "python -m build ."
     5. the wheel file will be at the dist directory.

 If necessary, you can change pyproject.toml for specific torch version.